 The rent can either be received by the owner of the land or by the original tenant from the sub-tenant.
 It implies that ownership of land is not necessary.
-Thus, the rent received by the original tenant from sub-tenant would also be agricultural income.
+Thus, the rent received by the original tenant from sub-tenant would also be agricultural income subject to the other conditions mentioned above.